clementverkest/PIEZO_Track_Analysis/README.md

 - Make sure to indicate the proper pixel size before running TIRF_Tracks_MSD.m (should be the same value as the one used during Trackmate analysis)
 - Run TIRF_Tracks_MSD.m, select the folder where all the tables and tif stack are
 - Generates csv result tables in a new folder, as well as graphs.
-- Possibility to batch process multiple cells/conditions/folders with TIRF_Tracks_MSD_loop.m: a parent folder should contain subfolders which contain required tables.
-No other type of subfolders should be here.
-Run TIRF_Tracks_MSD_loop.m, select the parent folder.
-For faster processing, do not generate graph for each iteration.
-Then run ExtractMSD_AVG_Results.m and ExtractTracksClustersResults.m to generate summary tables of all the processed files